 - A Year 2 residential field trip, including all essential travel, accommodation and any entry fees

-- Certificate in Food Safety
+- Level 2 award in Food Safety in Catering

 Optional costs not included in your fees